Test and Exams Information

 - The Road Signs Test is in English only.
 All drivers must have the ability to read and understand simple English such as used in highway traffic and directional signs.

 Non-Commercial Class E and F Exams (Previously known as Non-Commercial Class A and B)

 - Customers who wish to take the Non-Commercial Class E or F exam should study the Commercial Driver's Manual.

 - All vehicles used for the Road Skills Test must be covered by liability insurance (you must show a valid insurance card), pass a safety inspection and if the vehicle is not equipped with turn signals you must know your hand signals.

 - You must present your vehicle registration and the tag (license plate) cannot be expired.

 - The Road Skills Test is in English only.

-GA Department of Driver Services offers an online appointment system to schedule and take an automobile or motorcycle road test.
-CDL Drivers must visit a local center or call the DDS Contact Center to schedule a CDL Road Test.
+- GA Department of Driver Services offers an online appointment system to schedule and take an automobile, motorcycle or commercial road test.
 See the Road Test Appointments page for more information.